Where to stay in Paris: the best places in detail

 Palais-Royal is home to the ministry of culture, but you can visit its gardens and surrounding boutique shops.

-Where to stay in Paris in the 1st Arrondissement area?
+Where to stay in the 1st Arrondissement area?

-There is a list of the top hotels in the 1st arr.: the 3* and 4* hotels in Paris city center.
+There is a list of the top 3* and 4* hotels in the 1st arr.
 The average price here is about $620 (€550) for 3 nights.

 This one provides excellent value for money: http://bit.ly/hotel-by-elegancia-score85 continental breakfast included, close to a park, one RER and, two metro stations. $650 (€570) for 3 nights.